-Comparative review of suitable legal frameworks for DisCO value accounting and member control.
+A comparative review of suitable legal frameworks for DisCO value accounting and member control.
 Will include regional, national and (in the case of the EU) continental and international cooperative legislation.
-Initially based on the DisCO LABS the research will focus on best-practices and legal templates for other DisCOs operating within the same legislation, while providing a research framework for other legislations to be explored at a later date.
-This component will also include an investigation of other legal structures beyond cooperatives currently used in DAO space, how to embed ICA's current values onchain, while seeking legal recognition for such structures to be recognised as distributed cooperative.
-Finally, the role of CopyFair and other forms of P2P Licensing will be analysed, along with license mediated reciprocity and solidarity mechanisms.
+Initially based on the DisCO LABS the research will focus on best practices and legal templates for other DisCOs operating within the same legislation while providing a research framework for other legislations to be explored at a later date.
+This component will also include an investigation of other legal structures beyond cooperatives currently used in DAO space, how to embed ICA's current values onchain, while seeking legal recognition for such structures to be recognized as distributed cooperative.
+Finally, the role of CopyFair and other forms of P2P Licensing will be analyzed, along with license mediated reciprocity and solidarity mechanisms.

 Feminist economic theory and practice

-Comporative review of feminist economic literature vis a vis real world practices of the DisCO LABS, including the definition and practice of care work as practiced in DisCOs, the pros and cons of reproductive work accounting and relative tokenization.
-Tokenization in different mediums will also be analysed for its effects on social relationships.
+A comparative review of feminist economic literature vis a vis real-world practices of the DisCO LABS, including the definition and practice of care work as practiced in DisCOs, the pros and cons of reproductive work accounting and relative tokenization.
+Tokenization in different mediums will also be analyzed for its effects on social relationships.
 Will also include an examination of care and reproductive work beyond the cooperative structure, i.e. in the household, and how this affects work performed within the DisCO.
 This last point will explore varying boundaries between work and home life, as well as possible multiconstituent mechanisms to make some of those boundaries permeable if so decided.